stla/convexHullNd/README.md

 This is a big object.
 The function `hullSummary` returns a summary of it.

-The `hullVolume` function returns the volume of the convex hull in any dimension (area in dimension 2, volume in dimension 3, hypervoluùe in higher dimension).
+The `hullVolume` function returns the volume of the convex hull in any dimension (area in dimension 2, volume in dimension 3, hypervolume in higher dimension).

 Another useful function is `hullToSTL` for dimension 3.
 It writes a STL file